David Rockefeller: Wealth

 At the time of his death, Forbes estimated Rockefeller's net worth was $3.3 billion.
 Initially, most of his wealth had come to him via the family trusts created by his father, which were administered by Room 5600 and Chase Bank.
 In turn, most of these trusts were held as shares in the successor companies of Standard Oil, as well as diverse real estate investment partnerships, such as the expansive Embarcadero Center in San Francisco, which he later sold for considerable profit, retaining only an indirect stake.
 In addition, he was or had been a partner in various properties such as Caneel Bay, a 4000 acre resort development in the Virgin Islands; a cattle ranch in Argentina; and a 15500 acre sheep ranch in Australia.

 Another major source of asset wealth was his art collection, ranging from impressionist to postmodern, which he developed through the influence upon him of his mother Abby and her establishment, with two associates, of the Museum of Modern Art in New York City in 1929.
 The collection, valued at several hundred million dollars, was auctioned in the spring of 2018, with proceeds going to several designated nonprofit organizations, including Rockefeller University, Harvard University, the Museum of Modern Art, the Council on Foreign Relations, and the Maine Coast Heritage Trust.

 Residences

-Rockefeller's principal residence was at "Hudson Pines", on the family estate in Pocantico Hills, New York.
+Rockefeller's principal residence was at "Hudson Pines", on the Kykuit family estate in Pocantico Hills, New York.
 He had a Manhattan residence at 146 East 65th Street, as well as a country residence (known as "Four Winds") at a farm in Livingston, New York (Columbia County), where his wife raised Simmenthal beef cattle.

 He maintained a summer home, "Ringing Point", at Seal Harbor on Mount Desert Island off the Maine coast.
 In May 2015, he donated one thousand acres of land in Seal Harbor to the Mount Desert Land and Garden Preserve.

 The Kykuit section of the Rockefeller family compound is the location of The Pocantico Conference Center of the Rockefeller Brothers Fund – established by David and his four brothers in 1940 – which was created when the Fund leased the area from the National Trust for Historic Preservation in 1991.